Exclusive: Comcast weighs three options for Time Warner Cable deal: sources

 Shares of Time Warner Cable ended 0.6 percent higher at $132.09 on the New York Stock Exchange on Monday.
 Any bid would need to be at least $150 per share to be considered seriously by the company’s board, a person familiar with the company’s thinking previously said.

-Liberty Media’s Chairman John Malone and its CEO Greg Maffei met with some of Time Warner Cable’s largest shareholders in Denver last week and pitched the merits of a combination with Charter, other people familiar with the matter said.
+Liberty Media’s Chairman John Malone and its Chief Executive Officer Greg Maffei met with some of Time Warner Cable’s largest shareholders in Denver last week and pitched the merits of a combination with Charter, other people familiar with the matter said.

 Attendees at the meeting included representatives from the hedge fund Paulson, as well as institutional investors such as Dodge & Cox, Capital Research and Wellington.
 A spokesman for Dodge & Cox declined to comment while representatives from the other shareholders as well as Liberty Media did not respond to requests for comment on the meeting.